 Battle of Malvern Hill

-The next day, the Rebels suffered heavy casualties trying to dislodge the Federals during the Battle of Malvern Hill.
+The next day, the Confederates suffered heavy casualties trying to dislodge the Federals during the Battle of Malvern Hill.
 Despite the Union victory, McClellan withdrew his army and entrenched near the James River, protected by Union gunboats.

-Aftermath of the Battles
+Outcome of the Seven Days Battles

 The Seven Days Battles proved costly for the Army of Northern Virginia, which suffered over 20,000 casualties, compared to about 16,000 federal losses.
 Nevertheless, Lee’s offensive achieved its strategic objective.
-In seven days, the Rebels had driven the powerful Army of the Potomac away from Richmond and saved the Confederate capital.
+In seven days, the Confederates had driven the powerful Army of the Potomac away from Richmond and saved the Confederate capital.
 McClellan had lost his opportunity to bring the war to a swift conclusion.
 With the Army of the Potomac no longer an immediate threat to the South, Lee shifted the focus of the action in the Eastern Theater back north and prolonged the war for over two more years.